areding/6420-pymc/unit2/bayesian-statistics-overview.md

 The link in the lecture slides is dead, [here's the updated link](https://www.fda.gov/media/71512/download).

-[Here's a more recent Nature article](https://www.nature.com/articles/s41562-021-01177-7) with a similar subject by John K. Kruschke, author of [Doing Bayesian Data Analysis](https://sites.google.com/site/doingbayesiandataanalysis/).
+[Bayesian Analysis Reporting Guidelines](https://www.nature.com/articles/s41562-021-01177-7), a more recent article in Nature with a similar subject.
+By John K. Kruschke, author of [Doing Bayesian Data Analysis](https://sites.google.com/site/doingbayesiandataanalysis/).